tufts-ml/Reading-List/README.md

-# Reading List for Machine Learning Group @ Tufts
+# Reading List for Graph Neural Networks, NLP, and Related Areas.